I am an atheist, and this is a story about love.

 “But Miss, how can you believe that God loves you when he drowned everyone!
 Even the animals!
 The ANIMALS, Miss!
 I’m sorry, but a guy who drowns animals can’t be trusted.”

-Perhaps it was that one amazing RE teacher in Year 10, the ubiquitousness of Christianity in Australia - or a pesky twitch - but His non-existence hasn’t precluded God’s presence in my life - quite the opposite.
+Perhaps it was that one amazing RE teacher in Year 10, the ubiquitousness of Christianity in Australia, but His non-existence hasn’t precluded God’s presence in my life - quite the opposite.
 I actually felt God keenly during my childhood, before I found out he drowned everyone.
-I’ve grown into more of Nietzsche style of non-believer in that I feel a divine force that’s both within me and also everywhere.
+I’ve grown into more of Nietzsche style of non-believer in that I feel a divine force that’s neither masculine nor feminine, that is both within me and also everywhere.
 I don’t know.
 Whatever.
 I like it.
 And I haven’t drowned anyone yet.

 We had all set out one mild morning – not hot, I remember that – to a spot that had a nice stretch of beach, where the current wasn’t too strong so the smaller kids could swim.
-We didn’t drive or walk, we all got on our lilos and floated there.
-I shared a lilo with Owen, and my uncle kayaked along beside us.
+We didn’t drive or walk, we all got on our mattresses and floated there.
+I shared a mattress with Owen, and my uncle kayaked along beside us.

 “I saw you go under,” she said.
 “I thought you were drowning.”

 She was drenched and sheepish but to me, in that moment, she was God.
 A woman leaping to action to save her drowning husband who, it turns out, wasn’t drowning at all.
 She didn’t care that it wasn’t a particularly warm day and she had no other clothes.
 She didn’t care that he might just be practicing his rolls.
 She jumped in the river!
 In her jeans!
 In her shoes!
 In her jumper!
 She didn’t waste a moment to consider the probable reality, she was only concerned with the heartbreak of an unlikely alternative.